wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/DevOps/DevOps-OpenSource-List.md

 - [netdata #Project#](https://my-netdata.io/): nparalleled insights, in real-time, of everything happening on your systems and applications, with stunning, interactive web dashboards and powerful performance and health alarms.

-- [Sentry #Project#](https://github.com/getsentry/sentry): Sentry fundamentally is a service that helps you monitor and fix crashes in realtime.
-The server is in Python, but it contains a full API for sending events from any language, in any application.

 - [Open Falcon](http://open-falcon.org/)

 - [Prometheus #Project#](https://prometheus.io/): Prometheus, a Cloud Native Computing Foundation project, is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.